 As you might expect, the airline that's made a name for itself by giving passengers more legroom, gate-to-gate WiFi, and live streaming TV at every seat does things a bit differently with basic economy.
 For starters, it's not called JetBlue Basic Economy: The airline calls these fares “Blue Basic.”

-But it’s not all good news.
-Recent changes have made these fares worse than what you’ll find flying basic economy on almost every other major U.S. carrier.
+But it's not all good news.
+Changes made last year made these fares worse than what you'll find flying basic economy on almost every other major U.S. carrier – especially when it comes to baggage.

 Here's what you need to know if you're flying JetBlue basic economy.